LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 - **Admin Notifications**: emails are sent when new events are created, refunds are requested or events sell out.
 - **Host and Volunteer Reminders**: internal messages mirror attendee reminders at 24 and 2 hours before the event.

 Links to the member dashboard are relative URLs so they work on any domain.
-Tokens include direct links to each dashboard tab.
+Tokens include direct links to each dashboard tab including the waitlist view.

 ## Previews and Tokens